bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 Next we build an upgrade release with the following command:

-`cd assets && ./node_modules/brunch/bin/brunch b -p && cd .. && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
+`npm run deploy --prefix assets && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`

 This is the same command as in version 0.0.1 with the exception of `--upgrade`.
 The upgrade flag tells Distillery to build an